ha-lins/GEML-MDG/allennlp/README.md

    ```bash
    pip install allennlp
    ```
-*Looking for bleeding edge features?
-You can install nightly releases directly from [pypi](https://pypi.org/project/allennlp/#history)*

 That's it!
 You're now ready to build and train AllenNLP models.
 AllenNLP installs a script when you install the python package, meaning you can run allennlp commands just by typing `allennlp` into a terminal.